skops-dev/skops/docs/persistence.rst

 Skops offers a way to save and load sklearn models without using :mod:`pickle`.
 Pickle is the standard serialization format for sklearn and for Python in general.
-It has the big advantage that it can be used for almost all Python code but this flexibility also means that it's inherently insecure.
+One of its biggest advantages is it can be used for almost all Python code but this flexibility also means that it's inherently insecure.
 As the Python docs say: